 Midwifery Q & A

-A woman receives care from a small number of midwives.
+Clients receive care from a small number of midwives.
 You will know the midwife who attends your labour and birth.

 In Ontario, if you see a midwife you will not see a physician unless there are concerns or complications.
 Most births are normal and there are no complications.
 If there are complications, midwives can consult or transfer care to a physician.
 Midwives provide safe and expert care to healthy women and newborns.